eliasforsblom/forsblom.github.io/content/posts/2020-11-16-suspiciously-easy-champions-league-groups-for-manchester-city/index.en.md

 Without taking anything for granted, just by looking at the mean values of the groups that Manchester city was in I get a feeling that the suspiciousness of Manchester citys easy groups may have been a bit exaggerated...
 But that is up to the tests to prove!
 (To put it simple and a tiny but dumbed down, low mean value = hard champions league group)

-After calculating the means of each group, I decided to scale down on the amount of teams I choose to look futher into as a lot of the teams did not make any logical sense to analyse and I decided to keep the 15 richest teams[LÄGG TILL REFERENS!] - which includes Manchester city - as those teams may be considered as the 15 biggest clubs in the world, which puts them in the same category as Manchester city.
+After calculating the means of each group, I decided to scale down on the amount of teams I choose to look futher into as a lot of the teams did not make any logical sense to analyse and I decided to keep the 15 richest teams https://www.sportekz.com/list/richest-football-clubs-2020/ - which includes Manchester city - as those teams may be considered as the 15 biggest clubs in the world, which puts them in the same category as Manchester city.
 Here are the 15 clubs that is concidered to be europes biggest clubs.

 | Club              |
 |-------------------|